izot/smartserver-driver-template/README.md

 2. If thhe git application is not already installed, enter the following commands: sudo apt-get update sudo apt-get install -y git
-2. Clone the IDL example at this URL: https://github.com/izot/smartserver-driver-template.git into your SmartServer as follow:
+2. Clone the IDL example at https://github.com/izot/smartserver-driver-template.git to your SmartServer as follow:
 	```
 	> git clone https://github.com/izot/smartserver-driver-template.git
-	You should see the following folders/files (not all files/folder are listed below... and they should be ignored):
+	You will see the following folders/files (not all files and folders are listed):
 		smartserver-driver-template
 		├── ...
 		├── example_xif.dtd